Back | Programme Area: Social Dimensions of Sustainable Development

 Outputs and Activities

-The collaborative project will bring together expertise and knowledge from researchers and civil society activists, and will entail the following outputs and activities:
+The collaborative project brings together expertise and knowledge from researchers and civil society activists, and produced the following outputs and activities:

 Online forum on Just Transition

-In run-up to the UNFCCC first sessional period (May 2018) and in partnership with the International Social Science Council (ISSC), the project will launch an online forum Just Transition(s) to a Low-Carbon World to which scholars and practitioners working on Just Transition will be invited to contribute a series of think pieces.
+In run-up to the UNFCCC first sessional period (May 2018) and in partnership with the International Social Science Council (ISSC), the project launched an online forum Just Transition(s) to a Low-Carbon World to which scholars and practitioners working on Just Transition were invited to contribute a series of think pieces.

 JTRC workshop (5-6 May in Bonn, Germany)